 “I think photography is a personal way to show your own vision.
 Photography lets me see things the way I imagine them, I can make other people see a world that is just mine.”

-Manfredi Pantanella.
-Born in 1985, Manfredi Pantanella is an Italian photojournalist living between Rome and Paris.
+Manfredi Pantanella (born in 1985) is an Italian photojournalist living between Rome and Paris.
 He attended the “Centro Sperimentale di Fotografia” in Rome and the “Ecole Superieure de Photographie et d’Audiovisuel” in Paris.
 Manfredi Pantanella is available for assignments worldwide.

 Artist statement: “My work is focused on social issues and documentary photography.